 Performing a SWOT Analysis is one of the most effective things you can do to determine how prepared you are.
-A SWOT Analysis is a simple, but effective method of understanding your Strengths and Weaknesses before they become a problem.
-Going through this exercise will also help you to identify Opportunities that you can exploit, and Threats that you might face during a SHTF situation.
+A SWOT Analysis is a simple but effective method of understanding your Strengths and Weaknesses before they become a problem.
+Going through this exercise will also help you identify opportunities you can exploit and threats you might face during a SHTF situation.

 3. It’s time to put your Survival Plans in Place